solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS student guide - Building the business migration case with Windows Server and SQL Server.md

     - Database 2: 435 GB
     - Database 3: 50 GB

-They have identified the following workloads that may not be migrated to Azure, but would like some advice on how to handle these:
+They have identified several different types of on-premises workloads that may not be migrated to Azure, but would like some advice on how to handle these:

 - Windows Domain Controllers
 - 3x Network File Shares hosted on Windows Server 2012